 - In Angel when Cordelia's eyes are being bid on due to their prophetic powers, to stall she goads two bidders get into a war with each other, until eventually one kills the other.
 Then a Wolfram and Hart lawyer who'd been on the phone with her bosses presumably gets permission to bid, and wins the auction immediately.

 - In the 2 Broke Girls second-season premiere, "And the Hidden Stash", Max puts in a $200 bid, $75 above the current bid at the time, for the loving cup she has convinced Caroline her father hid money in.

 - You can do this in The Legend of Zelda: The Wind Waker.
-And it's the most effective tactic to keep opponents from bidding at all.
+Betting about 10% or more of the current bid will make all the others betters shake their heads for several seconds.
+It's the most effective tactic to keep opponents from bidding at all.

 - In Final Fantasy VI, there are certain items in the Jidoor auction house that you just can't win, no matter how cool they seem.
 You know you're looking at these items when a kid in the audience keeps piping up, demanding his dad get the item for him.
 No matter how much you bid, you'll eventually be beaten out when the kid's dad puts in a last-minute Whammy Bid, to the shock of everyone at the auction.
 Fortunately, these items are never useful in any conventional RPG sense, so completionists need not worry about the loss.

 - In short, it only generally happens with items you are not MEANT to have.

 - Much like the Wind Waker example above, Devil Survivor games can have this happen during the Auction of Evil if enough money is bid.
 This is particularly visible in Devil Survivor 2 in Special Auctions, where it is almost a necessity to ensure you actually acquire that rare demon.